-Even though my twins were born prematurely, we took them home with us.
+Even though my twins were born prematurely, we were able to them home with us.
 They passed the tests, from weight to eating to breathing to regulating their temperature.
 We went home with them after three days.

 7. Can twins be born vaginally?

-Yes—that’s how I delivered mine.
-Depending on your doctor, you might want to discuss the requirements for delivering vaginally.
+Sometimes—that’s how I delivered mine.
+Discuss with your doctor the requirements for delivering vaginally.

-My doctor listed a few, such as both babies needed to be head down and the first baby needed to be larger than the second.
-It also helped that my twins didn’t share a placenta, which would likely need a C-section.
+My doctor listed a few of hers, including both babies needing to be head down, and that the first baby had to be larger than the second.
+It also helped that my twins didn’t share a placenta, which would likely have needed a C-section.

-Talk to you doctor, though.
-I know other moms who delivered vaginally even when the second baby was breech or sideways.
+Talk to you doctor, since every case is different.
+For instance, I know other moms who delivered vaginally even when the second baby was breech or sideways.

-It’s still likely though that you’ll deliver in the operating room.
-The hospital has this practice just in case any complications happened.
-There would then be no need to wheel me from a private room to the operating room.
+Regardless of how you deliver, it’s still likely that you’ll deliver in the operating room.
+Our hospital had this protocol in case any complications happened—there would be no need to wheel me from a private room to the operating room.

 8. Who will be present during a twin delivery?